-Death toll up to 5 in Marseille building collapse
+Death toll up to 6 in Marseille building collapse

-PARIS (AP) — The death toll has risen to five in the collapse of two dilapidated apartment buildings in the southern French city of Marseille, with the pre-dawn discovery of a man’s body.
+PARIS (AP) — Marseille firefighters say the death toll has risen to six in the collapse of two dilapidated apartment buildings in the southern French city with the discoveries of two men’s bodies Wednesday.

-The Marseille fire service that has been toiling day and night with cadaver dogs to sift through the pile of rubble and beams reported the discovery on its Twitter feed .
+The fire service has been toiling day and night with cadaver dogs to sift through the pile of rubble and beams.

 The two buildings, one condemned as substandard and seemingly empty, the other containing apartments, collapsed on Monday.
 Fire crews deliberately brought down an adjacent third building that was also in danger of collapse.